Mlyniv: World War II

 Soon after the start of World War II and the next partition of Poland by Nazi Germany and the Soviet Union, the village, as part of West Ukraine, was again occupied (liberated) by the Red Army.
 The 8th Mechanized Corps (with commander Dmitry Ryabyshev) was stationed near Mlyniv for two years.
 A number of prominent Polish families were sent to Siberia by the NKVD in 1940.
 In October 1939 elections to the National Assembly of Western Ukraine took place in Mlyniv.
 Following the admission of Western Ukraine to the Soviet Union and unification with the Ukrainian SSR, Mlyniv became an administrative center of Mlyniv Raion.
 A local club, library, maternity hospital, and small clinic were opened.

 Mlyniv was overrun by the German army in Operation Barbarossa on 24 June 1941.
 The local school was transformed into the commandant's and Gestapo headquarters.
 During the Nazi Germany occupation, 1118 people were killed.
 Ukrainian nationalists participated in repressions against the local Soviet population.
 In June 1943, the local population provided some assistance to the Sydir Kovpak partisans.

 Between 1942 and 1945 it was one of many sites where massacres of Poles and Jews took place, committed by the death squads of the Ukrainian Insurgent Army and the local Ukrainian peasants.

 Notably, the Ukrainian sotnia led by Hryrory Levko ("Kruk") operated in the area until 1947, long after the Soviet counter-offensive of 1944.
 The Polish self-defence in Młynów managed to hold back the repeated raids by the Ukrainian nationalists as one of only several such outposts, which also included the civilian defence of Kurdybań Warkowicki, Lubomirka, Klewań, Rokitno, Budki Snowidowickie, and Osty.
 Their survival could be at least partly explained by the Nazi German presence there before the Soviet takeover.

 During the 1944–1946 Polish population transfers, the remaining Polish inhabitants of Mlyniv were expelled.

-Personal first-hand accounts by survivors from the period between 1939-1944 are now translated from the Yiddish and Hebrew in a new annotated translation of the Mlynov-Muravica Memorial (Yizkor) book.
+Personal first-hand accounts by survivors from the period between 1939 and 1944 are now translated from the Yiddish and Hebrew in a new annotated translation of the Mlynov-Muravica Memorial (Yizkor) book.